aws-neuron/aws-neuron-sdk/general/nki/tutorials/fused-self-attn.rst

 Fusion to Save SBUF Space
 -------------------------
-To avoid exausting SBUF space, we would like to avoid computing the entirety of the multication of ``Q`` and ``K.T`` at once.
+To avoid exhausting SBUF space, we would like to avoid computing the entirety of the multiplication of ``Q`` and ``K.T`` at once.
 One way is to fuse the softmax computation with the second matrix multiplication.